 Use this word search activity to show students the qualities and characteristics of creating a growth mindset in the classroom.

-More than ever before we are acknowledging how important it is to include the mental health part of health education…
+More than ever, we acknowledge how important it is to include the mental health part of health education.

 How to Use This Growth Mindset Word Search with Your Students

 The best way to use this resource is as an introduction to what it means to have a growth mindset.

 Students will go through the word search worksheet on their own, circling the following growth mindset words:

 More Ways to Use This Activity to Create a Growth Mindset Classroom

 This activity doesn’t have to stop when all the words are found!
 Try out these ideas for how to develop a growth mindset in the classroom:

 Invite students to pair up with someone in the seat nearest to them for a 5-minute Turn & Talk.
 Keep students engaged and on task by assigning a word from the list to each student or pair of students.
 Then ask them to discuss a time in their lives when practicing the action was difficult and what they learned from it.
 Use this Turn & Talk session to encourage students to make space for each other’s differences, listen to one another, and acknowledge that it’s ok if things are hard when trying something new as long as we are kind to ourselves and others.

 Bring these growth mindset words off the page and use them as charades prompts.
 Write each word on scrap paper, fold them, and put them into a container.
 To play, divide your class or small group into 2 teams.
 Teams will take turns sending up 1 student to choose a word from the bowl and get 30 seconds to act out the word soundlessly for their team.
 If no one guesses the word, it returns to the bowl, and no point is given.
 Once every student has had their turn to act out a word, the game is over, and the group with the highest points wins.